Gene Corn, 56 years A fisher of fish, and a teller of tales, the life of the party, and a genuinely good man passed away at home on December 10, 2019.

 Gene touched so many lives, so many that we will never even realize the true impact of his life on others.
 He has left a tremendous void that will never be filled.
 He was loved by all, and he loved with all his might.

-To send flowers to EUGENE E. "GENE" CORN's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of EUGENE E. "GENE" CORN, please visit our floral store.